 Would it Even be a Bitcoin Rally if an Exchange Didn’t Crash?Bitcoin initially crossed the $8,000 mark at around 11:00 GMT last night and continued pumping to hit a local high of $9,470 before pulling back slightly.
 Following such a dramatic rally, Coinbase, one of the most popular trading venues for digital assets, suddenly announced unexpected downtime.
 Along with a link to the site’s service status updates page, the exchange wrote via Twitter:

+We are currently experiencing intermittent downtime on coinbase.com.
+We’ve identified the issue and are working on a fix.
+We’ll let you know when we’re back up!The service status page details that around 18:40 GMT, the team started investigating the issue.
+Around ten minutes later, the exchange claimed that a fix to the problem had been implemented.
 However, at around 19:30 GMT, the exchange’s status changed back to ‘investigating.’
 Another 15 minutes later, it claimed once again to have identified the issue and was working on a second fix.

 Another Swing, Another Exchange Faces IssuesBeInCrypto has reported on multiple occasions of exchanges dropping service during periods of heightened volatility.
 Just last week, Poloniex was facing similar issues.
 Traders facing outages during such volatility are often quick to cry malpractice.
 Some more suspicious market observers contend that exchanges deliberately freeze systems to try to control dramatic moves.
 Sure enough, there were some that replied to the Coinbase Support tweet with similar sentiments.
 One respondent wrote: